The feature articles, columns, and essays in The Atlantic's annual Ideas issue include:

 Is Michael Pollan wrong?
 Could the famous food writer, along with other influential advocates of unprocessed, local, farm-fresh foods be delusional in thinking that this "wholesome" way of eating can really solve the America's obesity crisis?
 In his cover story, David H. Freedman finds that much of the wholesome-food movement is fantasy, and demonizing processed food may actually be dooming the masses to a lifetime of obesity and disease.
 Freedman makes the case that embracing the evolving science of processed foods--even fast food--might make us all healthier in the end.

-Digital exclusive: Freedman and Atlantic senior editor Corby Kummer discuss the wacky, futuristic, and delicious science
+Digital exclusive: Freedman and Atlantic senior editor Corby Kummer discuss the wacky, futuristic, and delicious science of junk food.

-How Long Can You Wait to Have
+How Long Can You Wait to Have a Baby?

 Deep anxiety about the ability to have children later in life plagues many women.
 But the decline in fertility over the course of a woman's 30s has been oversold, Jean M. Twenge reports.
 The widely cited statistic that one in three women ages 35 to 39 will not be pregnant after a year of trying, for instance, is from a 2004 medical journal.
 Rarely mentioned is the source of that data: French birth records from 1670 to 1830.
 The chance of remaining childless--30 percent--was also calculated based on historical populations.
 In other words, millions of women are being told when to get pregnant based on statistics from a time before electricity, antibiotics, or fertility treatment.
 Contemporary data suggest that there's no real risk to waiting until age 40.

-Can Government Play
+Can Government Play Moneyball?

 Based on Peter Orszag and John Bridgeland's calculations, less than $1 out of every $100 the government spends is backed by even the most basic evidence that the money is being used wisely.
 These two former administration officials--Orszag served as the director of both the Office of Management and Budget and the Congressional Budget Office under Barack Obama; Bridgeland was the director of the White House Domestic Policy Council under George W. Bush--were flabbergasted by how blindly the federal government spends.
 In almost every sector, from business to, famously, professional baseball, sophisticated analyses typically drive spending choices.
 But in government?
 Financial decisions are largely based on good intentions, inertia, hunches, partisan politics, and personal relationships.
 Here, the authors propose how the lessons of "moneyball" could make our government better.